exercism/go/exercises/concept/election-day/.docs/instructions.md

 ## 4. Create the election results

 With all the votes now counted, it's time to prepare the result announcement to the whole school.
-For this, you notice that having only counters for the votes is insuficient.
+For this, you notice that having only counters for the votes is insufficient.
 There needs to be a way to associate the number of votes with a particular candidate.

 Create a function `NewElectionResult` that receives the name of a candidate and their number of votes and